 The program is open to graduates from any field who have demonstrated the capability to undertake graduate study.
 Graduate students must meet all admission requirements of the AUM Graduate School pertaining to the master's degree.
-Evidence considered includes undergraduate degree transcripts and scores on the Graduate Record Examinations or the Miller Analogies Test.
+Evidence considered includes undergraduate degree transcripts and scores on the Graduate Record Examinations or the Miller Analogies Test as well as a letter from the candidate explaining his or her particular interest in the M.L.A. program and plans for specialization(s) within it.
 The M.L.A. program, 50 hours in all, begins with three required core courses that establish a basis for interdisciplinary study and serve as prerequisites to further course work.
 Six additional courses are chosen from the M.L.A. seminars and, with permission, from the graduate courses offered in particular disciplines in Liberal Arts to explore the student's individual area of concern.
 The degree culminates with a required thesis seminar, thesis, and thesis defense.
 A grade average of at least "B" in all courses attempted in the student's graduate program is required for graduation.
 The normal course load is 10 hours per quarter.
 Course loads in excess of 15 hours must be approved by the Dean of the School of Liberal Arts.
-All requirements for the M.L.A. degree must be completed within five calendar years from the date the student begins graduate study.
+All requirements for the M.L.A. degree must be completed within five calendar years from the date the student begins graduate study